SAFC COVID-19 FAQ

 - Defer large meetings (where attendees cannot be 1.5m apart from each other);

 - Hold essential meetings outside in the open air if possible;

 Please note this information may be subject to change; stay up to date with the most current Government recommendations via the quick links at the top of this page.

 Will the SAFC waive rent for Adelaide Studios tenants?

-The SA Treasurer has approved government agencies (including the SAFC) providing full rent relief/waiver for commercial, retail and industrial businesses that have been forced to close or are significantly impacted as a result of COVID-19 restrictions from 23 March, 2020 to 30 June, 2020.
-In order to receive this new COVID-19 full rent relief tenants will need to meet the eligibility criteria and follow an application process.
-An application form drafted by the Department of Innovation and Skills (DIS) has been shared with all tenants via email on Monday 11 May, 2020.
-If you have any questions about this process please email email@example.com
+The SA Treasurer approved government agencies (including the SAFC) providing full rent relief/waiver for commercial, retail and industrial businesses that have been forced to close or are significantly impacted as a result of COVID-19 restrictions from 23 March, 2020 to 30 June, 2020.
+This waiver has now been extended to 30 September, 2020.
+Adelaide Studios tenants who were previously approved for the COVID-19 full rent relief to 30 June will have the extended waiver automatically applied.
+If you have any questions about this process please email firstname.lastname@example.org

 Adelaide Studios tenants will receive a 20% discount on their rent until further notice.